 The study found that adults aged 45-84 years old with an 'irregular' sleep pattern, meaning they have no regular bedtime or wakeup routine and get differing amounts of sleep each night, have an increased risk of cardiovascular disease.
 According to the NHLBI, "maintaining regular sleep patterns could help prevent heart disease just as physical activity, a healthy diet, and other lifestyle measures do."

-Research released in October 2019 found that sleeping for less than six hours a day could increase the risk of an early death by heart disease or a stroke.
+Research released in October 2019 found that sleeping for less than six hours a day could increase the risk (opens in new tab) of an early death by heart disease or a stroke.
 The NHLBI's findings add to this by suggesting that it is not just the amount of sleep but the regularity of sleeping patterns which can be responsible for poor heart health and cardiovascular disease.
-However, there is more work to be done in understanding the relationship between heart health and sleep routines.
+However, there is more work to be done in understanding the relationship between heart health and sleep routines, which plays into the big question, why is sleep important (opens in new tab).

 How to improve your sleep routine